runjumpkick/noodletalk/README.md

 ## John, why are you yelling so much?!

-## Contribution Rules
+## Contributing to the Noodle

 ### Try to follow our code conventions.
 This means:

 * No one-liner conditionals for if/else blocks

-* Camelcase variables
+* camelCase variables

-* Please test your changes before you send a pull request
+* Please test your changes before you send a pull request.
+It would also be nice if you added tests too :D

 * Assign all variables with a prepending var; don't comma-delimit them to a single one.
     ### No: